-While talking to your doctor is the best place to start, there are many “at home” remedies that can help most people manage their pain.
-For some, that means taking over-the-counter or prescribed medications.
+While talking to your doctor is the best place to start, there are many at-home remedies that can help people manage their pain.
+For some that means taking over-the-counter or prescribed medications.
 For others, certain low-impact exercises can make a big difference.

 If you struggle with chronic pain and you haven’t found a solution that has helped you find relief, you might want to consider yoga.

-Some exercises can cause pain to become worse, which is why keeping things low-impact is important.
+Keeping things low-impact is important when treating chronic pain.
 Yoga combines the benefits of low-impact exercise with stretching and deep breathing.

-Whether you’ve tried it before or not, now could be a perfect time to really dive into practicing yoga as an alternative (or addition) to your chronic pain care.
+Whether or not you’ve tried it before, now is a perfect time to dive into practicing yoga as an alternative — or addition — to your chronic pain care.
 You might be surprised by the benefits – including how well it can alleviate your pain.

 How Does Yoga Help?

 Yoga has been practiced by cultures around the world for thousands of years.
 People have adopted different styles and methods, but the basic principles remain the same.
-In the U.S., it’s grown in popularity throughout the 20th and 21st centuries, and people flock to it for different reasons.
-It promotes relaxation and can improve flexibility.
+In the United States, yoga has grown in popularity throughout the 20th and 21st centuries, and people practice it for different reasons, some of which are relaxation and improved flexibility.

-When you have chronic pain, however, the biggest benefit is that it can provide relief.
-But, how can something that looks as simple as stretching and breathing help with severe pain?
+When you have chronic pain, however, the biggest benefit yoga can provide is relief.
+How can something that looks as simple as stretching and breathing help with severe pain?

-Regular yoga can promote a positive outlook on life.
-It can also cause you to be more mindful and focused on the present moment.
-In doing so, you’re less likely to focus on your pain and how it might be negatively affecting your life.
+Regular yoga can promote a positive outlook on life and can cause you to be more mindful and focused on the present moment.
+In doing so, you’re less likely to focus on your pain and how it might negatively affect your life.
 That doesn’t mean the pain is gone, but your mind is giving it less power and control.

 Managing Your Mental Health